 Due to my sluggishness in housekeeping and bad time-management, I seldom cleaned up my craft room after each project.
 Also, I always start a new project immediately after one, and most of the time I am on several projects simultaneously.
 My hands work slower than my brain, this is the major one to blame!
 With so many things to do at one time, all my craft materials are all over my working space, on the table, in the drawers, on the floor and some even still in the bags of the craft store where I bought them from….. one word, MESSY!!!
-I spent more time searching and digging out craft materials than the actual crafting time.
-Out of sight out of mind, majority of the time, I don’t even remember I have bought certain materials and have to buy again, opppssss… the materials pop up in front of me when I am not searching for them (I think this happened to many of you too… :D).
+At time, I spent more time searching and digging out craft materials than the actual crafting time.
+Out of sight out of mind, majority of the time, I don’t even remember I have bought certain materials and have to buy again when I need to use them, opppssss… the materials pop up in front of me when I am not searching for them (I think this happened to many of you too… :D).
 It is time to change this bad habit, I need a neat craft room so that I knew where I keep my things and create more spaces so that I have more room to work on.
 Knowing where they are, seeing how they look give me better inspiration to create and design.
+Here I am, writing the my option of craft room storage ideas.

 My craft room is very small and I am sharing it with other storage of the house…. should I say my craft room is inside the store room :p ?
 Due to space constraint, I made use of the wall for extra storage spaces.
 Shelves are the best solution for me… I have used up almost all the walls in my craft room (ahem… or store room?) for the shelving.
 I tried to put everything vertically to reduce the foot print so I have more room to walk around.
 My ideal craft room would have an island table, but again, struggling for spacious room, I have to set my working table near to the wall.
 May be next time, when I have a new craft room, I want it to be double the size of this one so that I can have my dream islander…. hubby, do you hear me?